 - Wearing of rear nails before others which eventually leads to nail scraping.

-What is Degenerative Myelopathy or DM In Dogs?
+About DM In Dogs?

-What we do know about DM in dogs, is that it is a deficiency where the nerves along the spinal cord become inflamed causing what is commonly known as “DM flare-ups.”
-These flareups which are rarely painful are normally associated with the nerves surrounding the spine.
-They become deprived of blood and die and overtime this cycle repeats, causing more nerve damage as the disease progresses through the dogs body.
+What we do know about DM in dogs, is that it is a deficiency where the nerves along the spinal cord become inflamed causing what is commonly described as “flare-ups.”
+These flareups which are rarely painful are associated with the nerves which surround a dogs spinal column.
+Overtime these nerves become deprived of blood and eventually die.
+As this cycle repeats over and over, it causes more nerve damage; and the disease progresses forward through the dogs body.

-Did you know that DM is closely related to a well known disease in humans?
-Well it is, the same gene mutation is also associated with familial amyotrophic lateral sclerosis, or more commonly known as Lou Gehrig disease, in people.
+Did you know that Canine Degenerative Myelopathy is closely related to a well known disease in humans?
+Well it is, the very same gene mutation found with DM is also associated with familial amyotrophic lateral sclerosis, or more commonly known as Lou Gehrig disease, in people.

-DM In Dogs
+Treatment Options for DM In Dogs

-Unfortunately, to date, there is no 100% cure that has been proven to work successfully in all case studies.
-However, much has been learned over the past two years and extensive research by some of the worlds most renowned veterinarians and scientists have yielded incredible breakthroughs in how one can go about treating the disease.
+Unfortunately, to date, there is no 100% cure that has been proven to work successfully in every dog suffering from DM.
+That said, huge strides have been made over the past couple years by some of the worlds most renowned veterinarians and scientists.
+They have yielded incredible breakthroughs in how one can go about treating the disease.